venki-lfc/Fashion-MNIST/README.md

 # Fashion-MNIST

-CNN Image Classification trained on Fashion-MNIST dataset
+CNN Image Classification model created from scratch and trained on Fashion-MNIST dataset

-Gives 91% Test Accuracy